omkar0501/AWS/Load balancing & Auto scalling.md

     when there's lot of traffic

 # Types of load balancer ?
-   1. Apllication load balancer : - works at layer 7(application layer) used for Web applications is perfect for web applications, handling complex HTTP and HTTPS requests (layer 7)
+   1. Application load balancer : - works at layer 7(application layer) used for Web applications

+          is perfect for web applications, handling complex HTTP and HTTPS requests (layer 7)

-   3. network load balancer  : - works at layer 4 (Transport layer) designed for high performance law latency applications like gaming is designed for high performance and low latency for TCP/UDP traffic.
+   3. network load balancer  : - works at layer 4 (Transport layer) designed for high performance law latency applications like gaming

+            is designed for high performance and low latency for TCP/UDP traffic.

-   5. gatway load balancer : - works at layer 3 (Network layer) mainly used for security services like firewalls. helps deploy, scale, and manage third party virtual appliances, such as firewalls and monitoring solutions.
+   5. gatway load balancer : - works at layer 3 (Network layer) mainly used for security services like firewalls.

+           helps deploy, scale, and manage third party virtual appliances, such as firewalls and monitoring solutions.

    7. classic load balancer :- works at both layer 4 and layer 7, mainly for legacy applications but its not recommended for new deployments